ged/hoe-mercurial/README.md

 uncommitted changes, and ensures you've bumped the version number by checking for an existing tag with the same version.

+If you also wish to check the History file to ensure that you have an entry for each release tag, add this to your hoespec:

+    self.check_history_on_release = true

+You can also invoke or add the ':check_history' task as a dependency yourself if you wish to check it at other times.

+It expects lines like:

+    == v1.3.0 <other stuff>

+to be in your History file.
+Markdown, RDoc, and Textile headers are all supported.

 To sign tagged revisions using 'hg sign', do this in your hoespec:

 	self.hg_sign_tags = true